InsuranceAuto Insurance Deductible For A Preventable Accident

 Paying an auto insurance deductible means that something happened, and if you want it fixed, you have to pay.

-If you haven’t guessed it, I was in a vehicle accident on Mother’s Day, May 9th, 2021, that was preventable and still boggles my mind.
+If you haven’t guessed, I was in a vehicle accident on Mother’s Day, May 9th, 2021, that was preventable and still boggles my mind.

-The relieving part was that no one was injured physically, but mentally emergency services needed dispatching.
+The relieving part was that no one was injured physically or mentally, and emergency services needed dispatching.

-Lastly, I got stuck with paying a $500 auto insurance deductible to fix my truck.
+Lastly, I got stuck paying a $500 auto insurance deductible to fix my truck.

-I do despise driving some days, especially when drivers fail to follow the road rules.
+I despise driving sometimes, especially when drivers fail to follow the rules.

-I’m not going to give you all the details but envision the situation in your mind as I take you back to Mother’s Day 2021.
+I’m not giving you all the details, but envision the situation in your mind as I take you back to Mother’s Day 2021.

-What was supposed to be Mother’s Day turned into a nightmare for her and an expensive ride.
+Mother’s Day was supposed to be a nightmare for her and an expensive ride.

 Like any insurance company, the auto insurance industry is complex and comes with lots of fine print.

-Always ask your insurance agent questions related to your policy if you find them unclear.
+Always ask your insurance agent questions about your policy if you find them unclear.

 Accidents I’ve Been In: Auto Insurance Deductibles